All Episodes

 They need to ask them in public.

-Well, one thing that's gonna happen, assuming Republicans take control of the House, oh, there's going to be investigations.
+Well, one thing that's going to happen, assuming Republicans take control of the House, oh, there's going to be investigations.

-And as I understand it, everybody on that January 6th committee has been given a legal preservation notice, meaning you have to maintain and preserve your emails, your text messages, etc.
+And as I understand it, everybody on that January 6th committee has been given a legal preservation notice, meaning you have to maintain and preserve your emails, your text messages, et cetera.

-So uh at the end of the day, this is a one-sided circus side show that nobody's paying attention to, and that had a predetermined outcome from day one.
+So at the end of the day, this is a one-sided circus sideshow that nobody's paying attention to and that had a predetermined outcome from day one.

-They ought to build the perimeter around the Capitol as they have built one around the White House.
+They ought to build a perimeter around the Capitol as they have built one around the White House.

 And they ought to have fencing around the Capitol like they do have at the White House.

-If we want to protect our kids in school, I think you've got to have undercover, armed security, retired military police, and one way in, one way out, a plan that God forbid if there's a fire, and every kid walks through a metal detector, and uh the every child in every school in the country has the same protection as every elected official.
+If we want to protect our kids in school, I think you've got to have undercover armed security, retired military police, and one way in, one way out, a plan that, God forbid, if there's a fire, and every kid walks through a metal detector, and every child in every school in the country has the same protection as every elected official.

 These are not hard problems to solve, I don't think, Scott.